-The increasingly crowded RA market boasts many different targeted agents representing several distinct drug classes, including blockbuster TNF-α inhibitors, five non-TNF-α biologics (including the second IL-6 inhibitor, Regeneron / Sanofi’s Kevzara), and three oral Jak inhibitors, Xeljanz (Pfizer), Olumiant (Eli Lilly), and Rinvoq (AbbVie).
+The increasingly crowded RA market boasts many different targeted agents representing several distinct drug classes, including blockbuster TNF-α inhibitors, five non-TNF-α biologics (including the second IL-6 inhibitor, Regeneron / Sanofi’s Kevzara), and four oral Jak inhibitors, Xeljanz (Pfizer), Olumiant (Eli Lilly), Rinvoq (AbbVie), and Smyraf (Astellas).
 The TNF-α inhibitors are the most widely prescribed biologics for RA refractory to conventional DMARDs, and the non-TNF-α biologics and Jak inhibitors largely compete for use in the TNF-refractory population.
-With the impending entry of additional Jak inhibitor (Gilead / Galapagos’s filgotinib) and biosimilars of several TNF and non-TNF biologics, marketers are facing fierce competition and increasing challenges to gain market share.
+With the recent approval of an additional Jak inhibitor (Gilead / Galapagos’s Jyseleca) and biosimilars of several TNF and non-TNF biologics, marketers are facing fierce competition and increasing challenges to gain market share.

 - What are physicians’ preferred TNF-α inhibitors, and what factors are influencing this perception?
 Given the increasingly fragmented RA market, how likely are physicians to cycle through multiple anti-TNF agents before progressing to a novel MOA?

 - What are physicians’ perceptions of the currently marketed non-TNF-α inhibitor biologics and oral Jak inhibitors, and where do these agents fit in their current treatment approach?
 Which of these agents has been/will be the most successful in targeting the TNF-refractory patient segment?